api3m/api3tools/README.md

 ### Output File

-Specify the output file with -o (--output).
+Specify the output file with --output (-o).
 By default events will be pretty-printed in the console as JSON but you can write them to a JSON or CSV file instead.
-The format is based on the file extension.
+The format is determined by the file extension.

 ```sh
 $ rrplogs full --output full-requests.json  # Store results in a JSON file